Temps and termites are on the rise. Schedule your free inspection today.

 Sweat bees are much smaller than the other bees we’ve been talking about.
 In contrast to the cooperative honey and bumble bees, sweat bees are solitary ground-nesters.
 There are many species of sweat bee, but their metallic coloring sets them apart from other types.

 Sweat bees are usually not aggressive.
 These tiny pests are attracted to human perspiration, so stings usually occur when people try to brush the sweat bee off.
 Luckily, a sweat bee sting isn’t too painful.
-On the Schmidt Sting Pain Index, sweat bee stings rank at a Level 1, the lowest ranking on the scale.
+On the Schmidt Sting Pain Index, sweat bee stings rank at a Level 1, the lowest ranking on the scale, but their habit of hovering close to people can make them seem more threatening than they are.

 Because they’re ground-nesters, eliminating bare patches of soil in your yard will reduce the area in which they might nest and will help keep sweat bees away.